isomerpages/moe-bukittimahpri/_department/ICT/Information  and Communication Technology ( ICT).md

 2. Learn independently and collaboratively,&nbsp;demonstrating&nbsp;21st-century skills.<br>
 3. Apply computational thinking and problem-solving to real-world challenges.</p>

-As part of our school’s Digital Literacy Curriculum,<strong>Code the Future (CTF)</strong> introduces coding through a structured spiral progression, ensuring students build digital competencies in an&nbsp;age-appropriate&nbsp;and meaningful way.
-Each stage of learning is aligned to a key programme theme: <strong>Explore &amp; Code, Design &amp; Code</strong> , and <strong>Innovate &amp; Code</strong>.
+<p align="justify">As part of our school’s Digital Literacy Curriculum,<strong>Code the Future (CTF)</strong> introduces coding through a structured spiral progression, ensuring students build digital competencies in an&nbsp;age-appropriate&nbsp;and meaningful way.
+Each stage of learning is aligned to a key programme theme: <strong>Explore &amp; Code, Design &amp; Code</strong> , and <strong>Innovate &amp; Code</strong>.</p>

 <table>
 <tbody><tr>